-- The role of filters in shower heads: Have your showeheads got filters placed within them?
+The role of filters in shower heads: Have your showerheads got filters placed within them?

 If not, you may consider buying one with a filter in place.
 Filters purify the water that runs from your shower collecting all the larger particles of sediments and prevent clogging and blockage.

 These also help in preventing microbial growth by eliminating existing bacterial colonies within your bath fixtures.